jaskanwal96/uca2016/README.md

 7. Refer to requirement.txt for project requirement.
 Be constructive, add some eye catching features if your want to. best of luck !!
 Mangla is here
 Jaskanwal is here
+hello Ever body Listen to me Lets take this shit to next level okay See you tommorrow!!!!